Travel Tips

 I recommend making sure you have the right amount of coverage for your personal scenario.
 For instance, I rarely buy coverage for my airline tickets because most of the carriers I fly with automatically give e-credits for cancelled tickets.
 The policies I generally purchase only reimburse “losses” and they don’t consider an e-ticket a loss.
 For this reason, I purchase a policy that covers the rest of my trip’s expenses, but leave out the costly airline tickets that wouldn’t be covered anyway.
 I call the insurance company and double-check but the ones I book with generally have told me that if an e-credit was to be issued I wouldn’t be able to make a claim.

-We have partnered with three different travel insurance companies to help you evaluate what is best for you, whether you are looking for senior travel insurance, adventure travel insurance, study abroad insurance, family travel insurance, or more.
+We have partnered with several different travel insurance companies over the years and this is the best we’ve found to help you evaluate what is best for you, whether you are looking for senior travel insurance, adventure travel insurance, study abroad insurance, family travel insurance, or more.

 Travel Insurance.Com The platform allows users to compare travel insurance plans from pre-screened insurers, making it easy to find a suitable policy that meets their needs and affordable travel insurance.
 After buying our last policy (before we were affiliated with them), I searched for our trip and found the company with policy we purchased with no added mark-up. https://www.travelinsurance.com/?utm_source=pap&a_aid=65590b3a60c44